 If you are into alternative health and planning on traveling then you need to know the best essential oils for travel.
 There are a few things that keep me sane while traveling.
-One of them is my collection of essential oils!
+One of them is my collection of the best essential oils for travel!
 Whether you are taking a weekend break or are long-term backpacking.
-There are a few must-have essential oils you should make sure you pack.
+There are a few must-have oils to put into your essential oils travel kit you should make sure you pack.

 My Best Essential Oils for Travel – and their uses

 I’m a bit obsessed with my lavender oil.
 If you only carry one oil, make sure it’s lavender.
 It has so many uses, but here are a few of the top travel-related uses:

 - Helps you sleep – just a few drops on your pillow will help you to relax and fall into a peaceful sleep.

 - Helps repel bugs – I put a drop on each corner of my bed as well as a drop on my ankles, wrist and behind my ears.
 This doesn’t just keep me smelling nice, it also helps to repel bugs.
 But if you do find yourself bitten, Lavender is great to put on your bites.
 It will take down the swelling and reduce the pain.

 - Anti-stress – If you find yourself feeling anxious and stressed.
 Or you have a stress-related headache.
 I like to put a few drops of lavender on my temples and on my jawline just under my ears.
 It’s perfect for travel anxiety, just put a few drops on at the airport to keep you calm on your flight.

 - Helps reduce pain – If you find yourself suffering from physical aches and pains, mix a few drops of Lavender Oil with a carrier oil (I like coconut oil) and massage it into your skin.